An Introduction to the LE7EL Network Economy (Tokenomics)

 Let’s study the economy between those stakeholders.

-LE7EL allows Creators to convert their games into on-chain domains.
-An on-chain domain is the equivalent of an ownership title for a game and can be sold, lent, rented, divided, or even transferred to a community using DAO ownership and tokenization.
-When doing such a conversion, the game Creator legally transfers all the intellectual property for the game to the holder of the domain- usually the Creator himself.
-Holders of such domains pay a fixed yearly fee as a lease to the LE7EL network.
-Such a conversion is optional, but required to start receiving $L7L rewards.
+LE7EL allows Creators to convert their games into NFTs, equivalent to an ownership title for a game and can be sold, lent, rented, divided, or even transferred to a community using DAO ownership and tokenization.
+When doing such a conversion, the game Creator legally transfers all the intellectual property for the game to the holder of the domain - usually the Creator himself.

-Players can convert their avatars to on-chain domains as well, enjoying being able to sell, lend, and rent their avatars.
+Creators can let Players convert their avatars to NFTs as well, enjoying being able to sell, lend, and rent their avatars.
 Other than obvious monetary benefits, it offers significant flexibility.
 Retired Players can gift or sell their avatars to their guild, or multiple Players can develop the same avatar in a secure manner.
-Domain holders pay a fixed yearly fee as a lease to the LE7EL network — and it’s required to start receiving $L7L rewards.

-Contributors develop and market the tools that the network utilizes to produce value, and receives $L7L rewards in return that are spent to cover development costs.
-Contributors need to bond a certain amount of $L7L to stay whitelisted as a Contributor, as well as mint an on-chain domain and pay a fixed yearly fee as a lease to the LE7EL network to start receiving rewards.
+Contributors develop and maintain the tools that the network utilizes to produce value, and receives $L7L rewards in return that are spent to cover development costs.
+Contributors need to bond a certain amount of $L7L to stay whitelisted as a Contributor.

 Operators participate in this economy indirectly by providing server infrastructure to Players and Creators, bearing the ongoing cost of network maintenance.
-While we start with a single Operator, decentralizing this part of the LE7EL network is crucial to keep the costs minimal compared to maintaining corporate data centers across the globe or using cloud providers.
+Decentralizing this part of the LE7EL network is crucial to keep the costs minimal compared to maintaining corporate data centers across the globe or using cloud providers.
 Rewards are distributed pro-rata based on Operator hardware utilization by Players and Creators, with 10% of the reward amount allocated for participation, regardless of usage, if the minimum performance and uptime threshold is honored.
 Operators can bond $L7L to increase the chance of hardware utilization when the network load is small, with a minimum bond of a certain amount of $L7L being mandatory for all Operators to prevent fraud.
-To receive rewards Operators also need to mint an on-chain domain and pay a fixed yearly fee as a lease to the LE7EL network.

-The on-chain domains embody a concept called “levels” which essentially is the domain owner’s on-chain reputation, based on tracked or performed on-chain actions that are considered valuable by the network, such as transactional volume or hardware utilization.
+For any stakeholder to receive rewards, they need to mint an on-chain NFT domain and pay a yearly $L7L renewal fee to the network.
+The on-chain domains embody a concept called “levels” which essentially is the domain owner’s on-chain reputation, based on tracked or performed on-chain actions that are considered valuable by the network, such as time spent in-game, transactional volume or hardware utilization.
 These levels are ultimately utilized for distributing rewards fairly among all network participants, and they all base themselves on metrics that the network has reached consensus on.
+For Creators, these domains have a combined use — both as a reward tracking and distribution vehicle and for managing and owning their game IP on-chain as mentioned above.

 Network incentives

-$L7L earned from domain lease fees, the 5 % network fee on in-app purchases, and a 5 % yearly $L7L network inflation, will continuously pour into four reward pools split evenly between Players, Contributors, Creators, and Operators.
+$L7L earned from domain lease fees, node network fees, fees on in-app purchases, and the yearly $L7L network inflation, will continuously pour into four reward pools split evenly between Players, Contributors, Creators, and Operators.

 These stakeholders will get their share of rewards pro-rata based on their domain level.